Persecution of Hindus: Madurai Sultanate

-First campaigns

 The army of Ala al-Din Khalji from Delhi Sultanate began their first campaign in 1310 against the Hindu kingdom in Madurai region – called Ma'bar by court historians, under the pretext of helping Sundar Pandya.
 According to Mehrdad Shokoohy – a scholar of Islamic studies and architectural history in Central and South Asia – this campaign lasted for a year during which Madurai and other Tamil region cities were overrun by the Muslims, the Hindu temples were demolished and the towns looted.
 A detailed record about the campaign by Amir Khusrau the destruction and plunder.

 A second destructive campaign was launched by Mubarak Shah, Ala al-Din Khalji's successor.
 While the looted wealth was sent to Delhi, a Muslim governor was appointed for the region.
 The governor later rebelled, founded the short lived Madurai Sultanate and renamed himself as Sultan Ahsan Shah in 1334.
 The successive sultans of the new Sultanate did not have the support of the regional Hindu population.
 The Madurai Sultanate's army, states Shokoohy, "often exercised fierce and brutal repressive methods on the local people".
 The Sultanate faced constant battles with neighboring Hindu states and assassination by its own nobles.
 Sultan Sikandar Shah was the last sultan.
 He was killed by the invading forces of Vijayanagara Empire army in 1377.

 The Muslim literature of this period record the motive of the Madurai Sultans.
 For example, Sultan Shams al-Din Adil Shah's general is described as leaving for "holy war against the infidels and taking from them great wealth and a vast amount of booty".
 Another record states, "he engaged in a holy war (ghaza) and killed a great number of infidels".
 Madurai region has several Islamic shrines with tombs built during this period, such as one for Ala al-Din and Shams al-Din.
 In this shrine, the inner columns are irregular and vary in form showing evidence of "reused material".
 The "destruction of temples and the re-use of their materials", states Shokoohy, was a "practice of the early Sultanates of North India, and we may assume that this tradition was brought to the south by the sultans of Ma'bar".

 Indologist Crispin Branfoot said that the Madurai Sultanate "sacked and desecrated Hindu temples throughout the Tamil country", and these were restored and reconsecrated for worship by the Vijayanagara rulers.